 LocalFresh can Help Keep Your Website Secure

 Considering the myriad ways that hackers can attack a website, businesses of every size need to make website security a top priority.
 Fortunately, you can fight back against hackers to make your website more secure and harder to infiltrate.

 When we build and maintain a website for our clients, the LocalFresh team works behind the scenes to help to prevent cyber attacks in ways that our clients don’t necessarily even notice.

 Using tools like Wordfence and Cloudflare, we protect our client’s website from outside attacks.
-Thanks to the security tools we use, LocalFresh helps to block thousands of denial of service attacks on our client’s websites every month.
-Wordfence alone helps to block over 13 million denial of services attacks on WordPress websites each day on the internet, and over 350 million every month.
+Thanks to the security tools we use, LocalFresh helps block thousands of denial of service attacks on our client’s websites every month.
+Wordfence alone helps to stop over 13 million denials of services attacks on WordPress websites each day on the internet and over 350 million every month.

-By using these and other best practices, LocalFresh helps to significantly lower our client’s risk for experiencing a cyber attack.
+Using these and other best practices, LocalFresh helps significantly lower our client’s risk of experiencing a cyberattack.
 As a result, our client websites remain up and actively online 98 percent of the time.
-That’s the kind of dependability every business needs to successfully compete in today’s digital age.
+That’s the kind of dependability every business needs to compete in today’s digital age successfully.